anastasia-zhukova/dissertations_parser_DNB/README.md

 # Parser of DNB (Deutsche National Bibliothek) Dissertations

 Acquiring domain-related data for continual pretraining of language models is often a manual and tedious task, which becomes even more complex when the language of interest is not English.
-The repository provides a script of acquiring and parsing [300K DNB dissertations](https://www.dnb.de/dissonline) that mainly target German data.
-Provided a set of topic codes that can describe your domain, the script will parse the matching dissertations and output the paragraphs of them.
+The repository provides a script for acquiring and parsing [300K DNB dissertations](https://www.dnb.de/dissonline), mainly targeting German data.
+Provided a set of topic codes that can describe your domain, the script will parse the matching dissertations and output their paragraphs.
+A link to the dataset to [download](https://data.dnb.de/FreieOnlineHochschulschriften/) or as [an online catalog](https://portal.dnb.de/opac.htm?query=catalog%3Ddnb.hss+location%3Donlinefree+&method=simpleSearch&cqlMode=true).

 ## Installation & execution
 2. Install the requirements  ```pip install -r requirements.txt```